pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

 of the weights (values in the state_dict) to match up exactly with those expected by the model definition.

-Let's look at the two popular formats for Llama2.
+Let's look at the two popular formats for Llama 3.2.

 **Meta Format**

-This is the format supported by the official Llama2 implementation.
-When you download the Llama2 7B model from the `meta-llama website <https://llama.meta.com/llama-downloads>`_, you'll get access to a single ``.pth`` checkpoint file.
+This is the format supported by the official Llama 3.2 implementation.
+When you download the Llama 3.2 3B model from the `meta-llama website <https://llama.meta.com/llama-downloads>`_, you'll get access to a single ``.pth`` checkpoint file.
 You can inspect the contents of this checkpoint easily with ``torch.load``